-Castle Rock has not had historic plans specific to drought mitigation in the past, but there have been conservation measures in place.
+Castle Rock implemented its first Drought Management Plan in 2018.
+Conservation measures have been in place since the 1980s.
 In April 1992 the Town produced a Water Resources Management Plan which outlined conservation as a viable method for extending water supply.
 In June 1996 the Town adopted a Water Conservation Plan that set water conservation goals.
 In December 2006 the Town adopted a Water Conservation Master Plan.
+While not a specific response to the 2012-2013 drought period, Castle Rock commissioned the Plum Creek Water Purification Facility in 2013 and brought on several alluvial wells that same year.
+Castle Rock Water has made outdoor irrigation restriction periods for its customers part of the scope of normal business operations.
+These are some of the strictest irrigation schedules in Colorado.

 The Town has a significant wildfire hazard, and wildfires are exacerbated by drought.
-Wildfires can stress the water supply system in two ways: one, the water resources required to fight a wildfire are significant, and two, the ash and debris left behind by the fire can pollute water supplies (particularly sedimentation in reservoirs) for years to come.
-In June 2002 the Hayman fire in unincorporated Douglas and Jefferson counties west of Castle Rock grew to be the largest documented forest fire in Colorado on record (217 square miles).
+Wildfires can stress the water supply system in three ways: one, the water resources required to fight a wildfire are significant, two, the ash and debris left behind by the fire can pollute water supplies (particularly sedimentation in reservoirs) for years to come, and three, damage can be done to above ground and underground water infrastructure especially by fires which cross over the interface between wildlands and urban areas.
+In June 2002 the Hayman fire in unincorporated Douglas and Jefferson counties west of Castle Rock grew to be the largest documented forest fire in Colorado on record (217 square miles) at that time.
 This resulted in smoke and ash to be present in the Town and along the Front Range for several weeks.
 While wildfires do not necessarily cause a reduction in water quantity, the ash and debris can have a major impact on water quality.
 The Douglas County multi-hazard mitigation plan acknowledges this risk.
+The Town has also developed Community Protection Wildfire Plan. see here a https://crgov.com/DocumentCenter/View/35296.